 Cook bacon in a pan on medium high heat.
 Don’t cook through, just give them a little color.
 Save the bacon fat (important!).
 Remove outer shells of brussel sprouts and cut in half.
 Cut broccoli into florets about the same size/a little smaller as the halved brussel sprouts.
 Remove stem.

 Place broccoli and brussel sprouts into a dish or baking tray, along with the bacon and bacon fat.
-Add in more fresh herbs and drizzle with 5 tbsp of the lemon herb sauce.
+Add in more fresh herbs and drizzle with 5 tablespoon of the lemon herb sauce.
 Stir to combine.
 Make sure all the veggies are coated but not drenched.
 Bake in the oven at 400C (200 F) for approx. 20 minutes.
 Until brussel sprouts are tender.

 Mix balsamic glaze with a little honey and drizzle over the baked veggies.
 Adding fresh blackberries (like I did in this recipe), pomegranate arils or any berry is a nice, sweet touch, but it's completely optional.

 This baked lemon chicken is juicy, tender, fresh and lemony and easy to make.
 All the green color from the green spring salad and fresh lemon brussels sprouts really makes this dish complete.
 Enjoy!
+For summer I highly recommend going for peaches instead, like this grilled peach and bacon salad!

 And the next lemon based, savory recipes I am going to try are these Mexican Chicken Marinade from The Tortilla Channel, Chinese Lemon Chicken from Dinner at the Zoo, and this Greek Style Baked Cod from Easy Kraft Recipe.
 Can't wait!